Skip to main content

 • Group therapy

-Overall, it is our goal for clients to remain as comfortable as possible throughout the duration of withdrawal.
-Depending on the severity of a person’s addiction, clients typically spend between 1 to 2 weeks in our fentanyl detox in Atlanta.
+Overall, our goal is for clients to remain as comfortable as possible throughout withdrawal.
+Depending on the severity of a person’s addiction, clients typically spend between 1 to 2 weeks in our fentanyl detox in Georgia.

 Fentanyl Withdrawal Symptoms

+Understanding how to detox from fentanyl safely is critical.
 Given that an individual’s body must reset after drug use, detox is associated with withdrawal symptoms and cravings.
-Unfortunately, these side effects are unpleasant and can even prove dangerous if not monitored properly.
+Unfortunately, these side effects are unpleasant and can prove dangerous if not monitored properly.
 Because the exact symptoms of fentanyl detox depend on how frequently a person uses fentanyl and in what amount, each individual’s experience with detox varies.
 However, there are general symptoms a person can expect.

 These include: